j4321/tkFileBrowser/README.rst

 Changelog
 ---------

+- tkfilebrowser 2.2.6
+    * No longer reset path bar when clicking on a path button

 - tkfilebrowser 2.2.5
     * Add compatibility with Tk < 8.6.0 (requires PIL.ImageTk)
     * Add desktop icon in shortcuts